 There is a daily flight to Daocheng airport form Chengdu.
 In high season there may be other flights (from Chongqing and Kunming for example).
 The airport is at 4400m altitude.
 You should be sure you do not suffer from altitude problems going there.
 There is an airport shuttle bus to Daocheng.
 From there you have to use a minibus or taxi to Riwa.
 Be aware that flights may be unreliable due to weather conditions!

-"pearl lake" at abut 4000m.
-This is a good acclimatisation
+right towards "pearl lake" at abut 4000m.
+This is a good

-trip for your first day.
-There are boardwalks and stairs and
+acclimatisation trip for your first day.
+There are boardwalks

-lots of people.
-If you like it more quiet, continue the path
+and stairs and lots of people.
+If you like it more quiet,

 From ChongGu monastery you may take the park bus to Luorong pasture, about 6 km.
 In older references this park bus is said to be battery-driven.
 However I could only see (and smell) ordinary gasoline-driven small buses.
 They save you 6 km walking and 200m altitude.
 If you do not like this, you may use boardwalks along the river.
 A nice experience, as you will meet nobody or very few people.